 - 4 ounces sliced bacon, cut into 1/4-inch squares, cooked until deep golden brown and crisp

 - 1 cup and 2 tablespoons cake flour

 - 1/2 teaspoon baking soda

 Line 2 baking sheets with parchment paper.
 Whisk flour, baking powder, salt and baking soda in a medium bowl.
 Beat both sugars and butter in a large bowl.
 Add egg and vanilla, mixing well.
 Mix in dry ingredients.
 Fold bacon, oats, and raisins into batter and stir until evenly incorporated.
 Using a 2-oz. ice cream scoop or 1/4-cup measure and forming dough into balls, scoop batter onto prepared sheets, spaced at least 3 inches apart.
 Chill dough for 1 hour or cover and chill overnight.

-Arrange racks in upper and lower thirds of oven; preheat to 375°.
-Bake cookies, rotating pans halfway through, until edges are light golden brown and centres are still slightly soft, 20–22 minutes.
+Arrange racks in upper and lower thirds of oven; preheat to 375°F. Bake cookies, rotating pans halfway through, until edges are light golden brown and centers are still slightly soft, 20–22 minutes.
 Let cool on baking sheets for 10 minutes.
 Transfer to a wire rack; let cool completely. do ahead: Can be made 3 days ahead.
 Store airtight at room temperature.
 Enjoy!